LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/automations.md

 - **Default User-Friendly Response**: This is an *error* response that gets sent to the user.
 Because you can supply the response, you can customize it in terms of substance and language (Spanish, Italian, etc.).
 If you enter a value here, it's used in two circumstances.

-    First, when the bot encounters errors or throws exceptions, many times a default message of, "Not able to understand your question.
+    First, when the bot encounters errors or throws exceptions, many times a default error response of, "Not able to understand your question.
 Can you please re-phrase it?" is sent to the user.
-Since this is also the built-in, default Fallback response, it might confuse the user.
-To send a different message, enter a value here.

-    Note that this "default user-friendly response" doesn't replace or affect the Fallback message or a Fallback dialog, as they serve different purposes.
+Since this message is the same as the built-in, default Fallback message, it might confuse the user.
+To send a different response when errors occur, enter a value here.
+It won't replace or affect the Fallback message or a Fallback dialog, as they serve different purposes.
 Fallback handles when the user's utterance doesn't match a pattern or intent.
-In contrast, this "default user-friendly response" is sent when the bot encounters an error or throws an exception.
+In contrast, this error response is sent when the bot encounters an error or throws an exception.

-    Second, during a LivePerson agent escalation, if the [escalation fails]((conversation-builder-integrations-liveperson-agent-escalation-integrations.html#handle-transfer-failures)) 4 times, the escalation then stops, and a default message of, "Not able to transfer to Agent at this time.
+    Second, during a LivePerson agent escalation, if the [escalation fails]((conversation-builder-integrations-liveperson-agent-escalation-integrations.html#handle-transfer-failures)) four times, the escalation then stops, and a default failure response of, "Not able to transfer to Agent at this time.
 Please try later." is sent to the user.
-To send a different message, enter a value here.
+To send a different response, enter a value here.

-    To specify a response, click the slider to activate it, enter the text in the field that appears, and save.
+    To enter a value, click the slider to activate it, enter the text in the field that appears, and save.
 There is no character limit.

 ### Export a bot
 Export of an bot creates a JSON file.